electronfriends/wemp/README.md

 - [Icons8.com](https://icons8.com) for the free [Fluency](https://icons8.com/icon/set/logs/fluency) icons that we use in our menu.

-- all other dependencies we use to make Wemp work.

 ## Contributing

 Thank you for your interest in contributing to Wemp.

-If you found a bug or have a suggestion, please let us know by [creating a new issue](https://github.com/electronfriends/wemp/issues/new).
+If you find a bug or have a suggestion for a new feature, either [create a new issue](https://github.com/electronfriends/wemp/issues/new) or make a pull request.

-We also welcome pull requests.

 ## License